SidhantM04225/Daily-Habits-and-Mental-Health-Survey/README.md

-# Daily-Habits-and-Mental-Health-Survey

-##Daily Habits and Mental Health: A Virginia Tech Student Analytics Study
+# Daily Habits and Mental Health: A Virginia Tech Student Analytics Study
-#Overview
+## Overview
 Mental health is a growing concern among college students, and daily lifestyle choices often play a significant role in shaping overall well-being.
 This project investigates the relationship between student habits, academic experiences, and mental health outcomes among Virginia Tech students.
 Using survey responses from 160 Virginia Tech students, we developed an interactive Tableau dashboard suite to identify patterns between lifestyle behaviors and self-reported mental health ratings.
 The goal of the project is to help students, educators, and mental health professionals better understand how everyday choices influence well-being.

-#Problem Statement
+## Problem Statement
 College students face a variety of academic, social, and personal pressures that can affect their mental health.
 While factors such as sleep, exercise, social relationships, academic rigor, and extracurricular involvement are often discussed individually, there is limited visibility into how these variables collectively influence student well-being.
 This project seeks to answer:
 •	Which daily habits are associated with better mental health?